-Current theoretical and empirical research in the Department of Finance spans the areas of asset pricing, corporate finance, financial institutions, international finance, market microstructure, regulation, and related economic theory and econometrics.
+Current theoretical and empirical research in the Department of Finance broadly span the areas of asset pricing and corporate finance.
+Active current research topics include macro-finance, financial crises, international finance, market microstructure, regulation, and financial econometrics.
 Moreover, PhD candidates have the opportunity to interact with the broader research community at the Kellogg School and the adjacent Economics Department of Northwestern University.